 Scalefusion locks the Android devices over the cloud to use them for a specific business purpose only and all the enrolled devices can be managed easily from a web-based console.
 It enables you to whitelist websites and allows only certain apps which avoids unnecessary browsing and controls data usage.
 It has various other features like location tracking in real-time, geo-fencing, enterprise stores to name a few, making it an efficient mobile device management solution.

-At the time of enrollment of the Samsung devices for Scalefusion, Samsung Knox is activated on the devices, thereafter admin can apply/activate different security settings as per the requirement of different devices.
+At the time of enrollment of the Samsung devices for Scalefusion, Samsung Knox is activated on the devices, thereafter the admin can apply/activate different security settings as per the requirement of different devices.

 Factory reset settings can be disabled on the devices so that the user cannot remove the lockdown software or even delete any data and any other apps by restoring the devices to factory settings.

-Under boot options, you can disable the airplane, safe and guest mode, as in many instances, the user keeps their devices in flight mode to go beyond the pre-set Geo-fence and escape device tracking.
+Under boot options, you can disable the airplane, safe, and guest mode, as in many instances, the user keeps their devices in flight mode to go beyond the pre-set Geo-fence and escape device tracking.

 In the case of a multi-window view, if enabled, users can view the apps and websites which are disabled in lockdown mode by Scalefusion, which overrides the kiosk mode settings.
-So to avoid it, Scalefusion admin can overcome by disabling the multi-window view itself.
+So to avoid it, Scalefusion admin can overcome it by disabling the multi-window view itself.

-However, all the controls are not only for safeguarding the use but they also provide convenience to the users.
+However, all the controls are not only for safeguarding the use but also provide convenience to the users.
 For e.g. a user is filling a form in the browser and accidentally presses the home key, if not disabled then he will lose all the data which he had entered in the form and will have to start filling it from scratch.
 In addition to the home key, Scalefusion Admin can disable the back key and App switch keys as well.

 All the above security settings are set right from the time of enrolling the devices but if it is not done, Admin can later apply the settings from the Scalefusion dashboard.